Snowflake-Labs/sfquickstarts/site/sfguides/src/native-app-chairlift/native-app-chairlift.md

 <!-- ------------------------ -->
 ## Create the first version of the app
-Duration: 2
+Duration: 1

 Let's review what we've covered so far:

 * Created necessary account roles and objects, and granted proper privileges

-* Created the application package and uploaded the source code the application package
+* Created the application package and uploaded the app's source code to the application package

 Next, you'll create the first version of the app.
 Run the following SQL in a worksheet: